 Undergraduate Registration Instructions

 Please follow the registration procedures below and bring completed registration materials to the Office of the Registrar.
-Priority Registration for Spring 2014 will be held 8:30 a.m. - 7 p.m.
+Priority Registration for Fall 2014 will be held 8:30 a.m. - 7 p.m.
 (Monday through Thursday) and 8:30 a.m. - 4:30 p.m.
-(Friday) during November 4 - November 15, 2013 (Summer 2014 registration will open Monday, December 9, 2013 and will remain available until each summer session begins).
+(Friday) during March 31 - April 11, 2014 (Summer 2014 registration is currently open, and will remain available until each summer session begins).
 Students taking evening courses may register during all available hours of registration.
 Open registration continues until classes begin.

 Students with financial, library or health record holds will NOT be permitted to register until approval has been given by the appropriate office.
 Students on a grade hold may register, and access to grades is available on SelfService.
 Students are advised to clear all holds prior to the registration dates.